 Pig + Khao

 Pig + Khao serves excellent Filipino- and Thai-inspired Southeast Asian fare.
 The modern, minimalist space has a cozy patio and limited menu, but the Crispy Pata, Whole Fried Fish, and Pork Belly Adobo offer an unparalleled variety of flavors in just one bite.

 Hanoi House serves some of the best and most authentic Vietnamese food in the city.
 This trendy East Village restaurant has been celebrated by everyone from the New York Times to Eater, and for a while, it was hard to get a table unless you went right when it opened for dinner.

-The beautiful blue-and-white ceramic plates and bowls, ergonomic utensils, and just enough tables to make you feel like you’ve discovered a hole-in-wall (even though, if you ask any fan of Vietnamese food, this place is very much on the map).
+The beautiful blue-and-white ceramic plates and bowls, ergonomic utensils, and just enough tables to make you feel like you’ve discovered a hole-in-wall.
+(Even though, if you ask any fan of Vietnamese food, this place is very much on the map.)

-Meals are served family style at this Laotian hot spot, which was featured in Anthony Bourdain’s Parts Unknown (“Laos in Five Dishes”).
+Meals are family-style at this Laotian hot spot, which Anthony Bourdain once featured in Parts Unknown (e.g. “Laos in Five Dishes”).
 The environment at Khe-Yo (which means “Green” in Laotian) is dark and moody, with a lively exposed brick bar and intimate tables great for dinner dates and large parties alike.

 Spice lovers will also enjoy the restaurant’s signature Bang-Bang red sauce, which is served with rice instead of bread at the beginning of dinner.
-Khe-Yo wouldn’t be one of the best asian restaurants in NYC without some creative appetizers, after all.
+Khe-Yo wouldn’t be one of the best Asian restaurants in NYC without some creative appetizers, after all.

 Lhasa Tibetan Restaurant